andrew/ultimate-awesome/README.md

 - [awesome-diversity](https://github.com/folkswhocode/awesome-diversity) - A curated list of amazingly awesome articles, websites and resources about diversity in technology.
 - [awesome-github](https://github.com/Kikobeats/awesome-github) - An exquisite list of awesome :octocat: secrets.
 - [awesome-knowledge-management](https://github.com/brettkromkamp/awesome-knowledge-management) - A curated list of amazingly awesome articles, people, applications, software libraries and projects related to the knowledge management space.
+- [awesome-dev-fun](https://github.com/mislavcimpersak/awesome-dev-fun) - A curated list of awesome fun libs/packages/languages that have no real purpose but to make a developer chuckle.
 - [awesome-telco](https://github.com/ravens/awesome-telco) - A curated list of telco resources and projects.
 - [awesome-language-agents](https://github.com/ysymyth/awesome-language-agents) - List of language agents based on paper "Cognitive Architectures for Language Agents".
 - [awesome-mediapipe](https://github.com/mgyong/awesome-mediapipe) - A curated list of awesome MediaPipe related code examples, libraries and software.